 Richard Davis has expertly crafted a stirring narrative of the last years of Song, focusing on loyalist resistance to Mongol domination as more than just a political event.
 Seen from the perspective of the conquered, the phenomenon of martyrdom reveals much about the cultural history of the Song.

 The realignment of the Chinese social order that took place over the course of the Sung dynasty set the pattern for Chinese society throughout most of the later imperial era.
 This study examines that realignment from the perspective of specific Sung families, using data on two groups of Sung elites—the grand councilors who led the bureaucracy and locally prominent gentlemen in Wu-chou (in modern Chekiang).

-This book, the most detailed and comprehensive study of pao-chuan in any language, studies 34 early examples of this literature in order to understand the origins and development of this textual tradition.
-Although the work focuses on content and structure, it also treats the social context of these works as well as their transmission and ritual use.
+This book, the most detailed and comprehensive study of pao-chüan in any language, studies 34 early examples in order to understand the origins and development of this textual tradition.
+Although it focuses on content and structure, it also treats the social context of these works, as well as their transmission and ritual use.

 During the Song dynasty (960-1278), some members of China’s elite found an elegant and subtle means of dissent: landscape painting.
 By examining literary archetypes, the titles of paintings, contemporary inscriptions, and the historical context, Alfreda Murck shows that certain paintings expressed strong political opinions--some transparent, others deliberately concealed.
 She argues that the capacity of painting’s systems of reference to allow scholars to express dissent with impunity contributed to the art’s vitality and longevity.